-The Company has initially estimated the total allocable purchase price consideration to be \$9.1 million.
+The Company's total allocable purchase price consideration was \$9.1 million.
 The purchase price was comprised of \$7.2 million in cash paid increased by \$1.9 million representing the initial fair value estimate of additional revenue and earnings-based contingent consideration, which may be realized by Bluetube twelve months after the closing date of the acquisition with a maximum cash payout of \$2.7 million.
+As of June 30, 2017, the Company anticipates Bluetube will achieve its maximum contingent consideration payout.
+As a result, the Company recorded a pre-tax adjustment of \$0.7 million in "Adjustment to fair value of contingent consideration" on the Unaudited Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2017.
 The Company incurred approximately \$0.5 million in transaction costs, which were expensed when incurred.

-The Company has estimated the allocation of the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):
+The Company allocated the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):